,

 Fake Online Shopping Scam Warning Signs

 The Federal Trade Commission reports that online shopping fraud consistently ranks among the top consumer fraud categories by volume of complaints and total financial loss.
 The FTC advises consumers to research sellers before purchasing, pay with credit cards wherever possible, and be especially cautious about products sold exclusively through social media advertisements.
-Review guidance and report fraud at consumer.ftc.gov and reportfraud.ftc.gov.
+Review guidance at consumer.ftc.gov and report at reportfraud.ftc.gov.

 Action Fraud in the United Kingdom reports that online shopping fraud is the most reported category of fraud by volume, with millions of pounds lost annually to the fake online shopping scam.
 Action Fraud specifically warns consumers to check domain registration dates, verify seller contact details, and use credit cards for online purchases to ensure chargeback protection.
 Report at actionfraud.police.uk or call 0300 123 2040.